Organization and Summary of Significant Accounting Policies

 |Organization and Summary of Significant Accounting Policies||Organization and Summary of Significant Accounting Policies

 Anthony’s.
-Anthony’s is a pizza and wing brand that operates 61 corporate-owned casual restaurant locations, as of December 31, 2021.
+Anthony’s is a pizza and wing brand that operated 61 corporate-owned casual restaurant locations, as of June 30, 2022.
 The concept is centered around a coal fired oven, and its menu offers “well-done” pizza, coal fired chicken wings, homemade meatballs, and a variety of handcrafted sandwiches and salads.

 Basis of presentation

-The Company operates on a calendar year-end.
+As of June 30, 2022, the Company operated on a calendar year-end.
 Anthony's uses a 52-week or 53-week fiscal year-end and its fiscal year ends on the Monday closest to December 31.
-Differences arising from the different fiscal year-ends were not deemed material for the year ended December 31, 2021.
+Differences arising from the different fiscal year-ends were not deemed material for the period ended June 30, 2022 and the year ended December 31, 2021.

 Certain reclassifications have been made to the prior year presentation to conform to the current year presentation.